cortexlabs/cortex/examples/README.md

 - [Language identification](pytorch/language-identifier): deploy a fastText model to identify languages.

-- [Multi-model text analysis](pytorch/multi-model-text-analyzer): deploy 3 models (ResNet50, MobileNet, ShuffleNet) in a single API.
+- [Multi-model text analysis](pytorch/multi-model-text-analyzer): deploy 2 models (Sentiment and Summarization analyzers) in a single API.

 - [Image classification](pytorch/image-classifier): deploy an AlexNet model from TorchVision to classify images.